WebKit/Speedometer/resources/todomvc/architecture-examples/backbone/readme.md

 ## Implementation details

+Backbone.js uses a MV(*) pattern, which is loosely based on the MVC or MVP patterns.

+Backbone.js:\
+Model: model files\
+View: html file in conjunction with underscore's templating solution\
+Controller: view and router files

+MVC:\
+Model: maintains the data and behavior of an application\
+View: displays the model in the ui\
+Controller: serves as an interface between view & model components

-This implementation uses an explicit MVC pattern in combination with a module pattern to create the todo application.
-The storage solution uses an in-memory data object that implements a simple array to hold the todos.
+The storage solution uses an in-memory data object (contained in the sync file).

 ## Built steps